lauramilena3/Mosaic/docs/getting_started/userGuide.rst

 Requirements
 ============

-- Anaconda
+The only required software for running Mosaic is Anaconda.

-You can follow the `installation guide <https://docs.anaconda.com/anaconda/install/>`_ .
+Please follow the installation guide avaliable `here <https://docs.anaconda.com/anaconda/install/>`_ .

 Installation
 ============